Series Expansion Approximations of Brownian Motion for Non-Linear Kalman Filtering of Diffusion Processes: Discussion and conclusions

-We now discuss asymptotic convegence of the approximation \eqref{randode} to the solution of the true SDE.
+[Convergence of the approximation] We now discuss asymptotic convegence of the approximation \eqref{randode} to the solution of the true SDE.
 Wong and Zakai \cite{Wong1965} showed that in the univariate case, under mild technical assumptions, the solution of \eqref{randode} converges to the Stratonovich solution of the SDE that is being approximated.

 We use the circle notation to denote Stratonovich integration.
 Recall that a Stratonovich SDE \beq d\bfx_t = \bfa(\bfx_t)dt + \bfb(\bfx_t)\circ d\bfw_t \eeq can be converted to an It\^o SDE and vice versa using the relationship \beq \int_0^t \bfb(\bfx_t)\circ d\bfw_t = \int_0^t \bfb(\bfx_t)d\bfw_t + \int_0^t \mathbf{c}(\bfx_t) dt, \eeq where the integral on the left is in the Stratonovich sense, and the $i$-th component of the vector $\mathbf{c}$ satisfies \beq \mathbf{c}^i(x) = -\frac{1}{2} \sum_{j=1}^n \sum_{k=1}^d \bfb^{j,k}(x) \frac{\partial \bfb^{i,k}}{\partial x_j}(x). \eeq In other words, the Stratonovich solution of an SDE is equivalent to the It\^o solution with a modified drift.